camfairchild/6ixfix/README.md

     * Postman route: patch: /api/clients/pictures/:id/:car_id

 ### /routes/api/messages.js
     1. The "router.get('/:userName/')" route in messages.js is used to get all messages sent between the logged in user and the user with userName in our app.
-The route does not expect to recive any ancilliary data.
+The route does not expect to receive any ancilliary data.
 The route will return all messages between the logged in user and the user with userName as mentioned before.
     * Postman route: get: /api/messages/:userName/

     2. The "router.get('/')" route in messages.js is used to get all messages for the logged in user.
-The route does not expect to recieve any ancilliary data and the route will return all messages that the logged in user has sent or recieved.
+The route does not expect to recieve any ancillary data and the route will return all messages that the logged in user has sent or recieved.
     * Postman route: get: /api/messages/

     3. The "router.post('/)" route in messages.js is used to send a message to a user with is in the url.
-The route does not expect to recieve any ancilliary data and the route will return a JSON object of type Message which inclues the id of who the message was sent by, the id of who the message is to, and the message itself.
+The route does not expect to recieve any ancillary data and the route will return a JSON object of type Message which inclues the id of who the message was sent by, the id of who the message is to, and the message itself.
     * Postman route: post: /api/messages/

+    4. The "router.get('/recent')" route in messages.js is used to get the most recent messages for a logged-in user between each person they message (a contact).
+The route does not expect to receive any ancilliary data.
+The route will return the most recent messages containing the logged-in user, formatted as an object with keys being the userName for each contact.
+    * Postman route: get: /api/messages/recent/

+    5. The "router.get('/:checkTime')" route in messages.js is used to get all messages for the logged in user since checkTime.
+The route expects to recieve a unix timestamp and the route will return all messages that the logged in user has sent or recieved since that timestamp.
+    * Postman route: get: /api/messages/:checkTime

+    6. The "router.get('/contacts)" route in messages.js is used to get all the contacts of a logged-in user.
+The route does not expect to recieve any ancillary data and the route will return an array of Profile objects corresponding to the user's contacts (people he has messaged with).
+    * Postman route: post: /api/messages/contacts

 ### /routes/api/profiles.js
     1. The "router.post('/')" route in profiles.js is used to create a profile in our app.
 The route expects to receive the fullName, userType, userName, location, picture, email, bio for both types of users.
 If the user is a client, the route also expects to recieve the carMake, carModel, and carYear.
 If the user is a mechanic, the route will instead also expect the mechType, certified, and rate fields.
 The route will return the JSON of the profile document we just created.